wp-plugins/powerpress/readme.txt

 * Added Video Cover Image option for those who want to specify a URL to an image to display in place of the default play video box for QuickTime formatted video (m4v, mov, etc...).
 * Added link to enable Category Podcasting from the Categories page in WordPress.
 Added 'Podcast Settings' and 'Add Podcasting' links under Categories table listing.
 * Retitled Category Casting to Category Podcasting to clear up confusion.
-* Simple mode option retitled to 'Advanced Mode' to clear up confusion.
+* Simple Mode option retitled to 'Advanced Mode' to clear up confusion.
 * Fixed bug where Media URL value starting with a slash '/' resulted in 2 slashes when the Default Media URL was added.
-* Fixed bug with Verify button setting minutes in hour field and seconds in minute field for media hosted by Blubrry Services.
+* Fixed bug with Verify button setting minutes in hour field and seconds in minute field for media hosted by blubrry.com.
 * Fixed sufficient permissions to access this page bug when selecting players in Simple Mode.
 (Thanks Ben!)
 * Fixed bug with Mp3 flash maxi player where <div> container was not closed properly.
 (Thanks JWM!)
 * Fixex bug with PowerPress conflicting with the headspace2 plugin in the blog dashboard.
 (Thanks digigirl!)
 * Fixed Protected Content link by adding slash before wp-login.php.
 (Thanks Grant!)
 * Updated <param> tags for player embeds so they are XML complaint.
 (Thanks billhector!)
 * Removed unneeded javascript include to audio-player.js. (thanks Mark!)
+* Added alt tags to images to support XHTML.

 = 1.0.2 =